-Something to look out for along this route and by the Puente Nuevo are the coño balconies.
-Coños being a rather colourful four letter word and the balconies named so, as the shock of the view below the overhang of these balconies causes people to shout out, oh **** but I have also heard that it is the equivalent of the Scottish term, erm, fanny.
-So you may get called a fanny, or *ahem* similar, if you get a scare.
+Something to look out for along this route and by the Puente Nuevo is the coño balconies.
+Coños being a rather colourful four-letter word and the balconies named so, as the shock of the view below the overhang of these balconies causes people to shout out, oh **** but I have also heard that it is the equivalent of the Scottish term, erm, fanny.
+So you may get called a fanny, or *ahem* similar if you get a scare.

 It’s pictures of the Puente Nuevo bridge that initially caught my eye on Pinterest.
 I have never seen anything like it and as silly as it may sound, I really wanted to visit Ronda for that reason.
 I wanted a picture and I wanted to tell other people, like you, about it.